vlnguyen/itg-fsr/README.md

   - Standup API endpoints to interact with the database and the controller.
 - **Client (Typescript React)**
   - A simple web application gives users an interface for adjusting the controller sensitivity and for loading or saving sensor thresholds on personal profiles.<p><img src="img/client.jpg" height="500px" /></p>

+## Installation
+Setting up FSRs for gameplay with an app to adjust the sensitivities happens in three parts.
+1. [Setup the hardware.](https://github.com/vlnguyen/itg-fsr/tree/master/fsr) Connect FSRs into an Arduino and flash it with code that will handle joystick inputs.
+2. [Stand up the server.](https://github.com/vlnguyen/itg-fsr/tree/master/server) Create API endpoints for interacting with the Arduino and with a local profile database.
+3. [Run the web client.](https://github.com/vlnguyen/itg-fsr/tree/master/client) Once the client is running, the web app can be accessed by any device with a browser (phone, tablet, computer) to manage user profiles and sensor thresholds for up to two pads.

 ## Credits
 - Thank you [teejusb](https://github.com/teejusb)!
 He contributed what I used as a base for the hardware code.
 It was super easy understand and extend for my own use. ([teejusb/fsr](https://github.com/teejusb/fsr))